 1. Personalized Engagement

 Consumers want to feel a real human connection with your brand.
-In fact, 84% of consumers say being treated like a person, not a number, is very important to winning their business.
-There’s perhaps no better way to treat consumers like people than to immerse them in an exhilarating human experience.
+In fact, 84% of consumers say being treated like a person, not a number, is very important to winning their business, according to Salesforce.
+There’s perhaps a no better way to treat consumers like people than to immerse them in an exhilarating experience.
 Consumers want to feel how your brand elevates and enhances their lives.

 2. Stronger Connection Between Product and Emotion

-People want to know what a product or service does.
-They want to understand features and benefits, but the driving force behind a purchase is often how a product or service makes consumers feel.
-Effective experiential marketing will amplify any emotion associated with your product or service.
-Strong positive emotions endear consumers to brands.
+Customers want to understand your product’s or service’s features and benefits, but the driving force behind a purchase is often how a product or service makes consumers feel.
+Effective experiential marketing will amplify emotion.
 Create a branded experience that is fun, comfortable and positive, and that is how your brand will be remembered.

 3. Creation of a Positive Touchpoint

-The more positive touchpoints a brand has with consumers, the better.
+The more positive touchpoints—customer interactions with your brand—your business has, the better.
 And the more connected those touchpoints, the more powerful and compelling they become.
 By incorporating experiential marketing into your marketing mix, you’ve cracked the code on a cohesive strategy key to winning brand loyalty.
-About 70% of consumers say connected processes are very important to winning their business.
+About 70% of consumers say connected processes are important to winning their business.

 4. Social Virility

-Experiences are compelling and powerful.
-People love capturing their experiences with video and sharing those experiences on social media.
-It is projected that video traffic will make up 82% of all web traffic by 2022.
-Social Media only works, however, with good content.
+People love capturing their experiences with video and sharing them on social media.
+A Cisco’s 2018 Visual Networking Index report projected that video traffic will make up 82% of all web traffic by 2022.
+Social media shares only work, however, with good content.
 Using an experiential marketing strategy to position your brand at the center of a positive experience is a win when it comes to enticing consumers to share their experiences.
 Doing so can help you gain further brand recognition across social platforms.

 Experiential Marketing Examples